zandi/ebpf-stack-pivot-detection/README.md

 Once running the eBPF programs will start tracking thread stacks and checking for stack pivots, reporting events to userland for display by the userland agent.

+## Kubernetes

+The PoC can be run on a kubernetes cluster by uploading the built docker image to a docker registry accessible to the cluster's worker nodes.
+Use `docker tag` to tag the local built image name to a `$registry/stack_pivot_poc` name, where `$registry` is the ip/domain name of the registry, then use `docker push` to push the image to the registry.
+An example registry is `localhost:8080`.
+The example deployment yaml file `kubernetes/stack_pivot_poc.yaml` should then be edited so the image name points to this repository.
+Once this is done the deployment can be applied with `kubectl apply -f`, and later removed with `kubectl delete -f`.

+In my own testing I used a docker registry within the kubernetes cluster itself.
+This involved installing a docker registry deployment via helm, taking note of the internal cluster IP for the accompanying service, generating a self-signed CA cert (and key) for the registry service (with appropriate Subject Alternative Name for the IP/url of the service), placing this cert and its accompanying key in a tls secret for the cluster, providing this secret name to the docker-registry deployment by using `--set` with the `tlsSecretName` value and running `helm upgrade`, and finally placing the certificate on worker nodes under `/etc/docker/certs.d/$registry/ca.crt`, where `$registry` is the ip/url of the registry, such as `10.43.250.40:5000`.
+This way the worker node can successfully authenticate the internal registry's certificate and pull the image.
+Finally, using the notes given by the helm chart for docker-registry when installing, we can use `kubectl port-forward` to access the internal registry's service via localhost, letting us push the image to the cluster-internal registry.
+Now when deploying the PoC deployment, the image can be pulled from the cluster-internal docker registry.

 # Testing